 There’s no “normal” response to death.
 Everybody is different, which means you’ll grieve differently than a family member or coworker.
 Accepting yourself and others’ response to death is an important part of the grieving process!

-These tips for grieving widows or widowers can help you accept other people’s ways of mourning, and identify your own “best ways” to grieve.
+These tips for grieving widows can help you accept other people’s ways of mourning, and identify your own “best ways” to grieve.
+After the practical tips is Kathleen’s experience with the loss of her husband, and a prayer for grieving widows.

 Join a grief support group